 |Humanure and urine||Sewer pipes and trucking of sewage sludge||Toilet, to sewage treatment plant, to truck for sludge removal (and sometimes spreading)|

-As strategies for reducing on-farm transport are connected primarily to farm redesign, I do not address this theme here.
-Similarly, reducing impacts from pipelines is largely connected to reducing our reliance on energy in the food system which I’ve addressed in other work (MacRae et al., 2010; 2013; Lynch et al., 2011).
-Food waste and humanure and urine have also been addressed in other work (MacRae et al., 2016).
-Food system regionalization has been addressed in MacRae et al. (2013), McCallum et al. (2014) and Campbell and MacRae (2013).
+As strategies for reducing on-farm transport are connected primarily to farm redesign, they are not addressed here.
+Similarly, reducing impacts from pipelines is largely connected to reducing our reliance on energy in the food system which is addressed in other work (MacRae et al., 2010; 2013; Lynch et al., 2011).
+Food waste and humanure and urine have also been addressed elsewhere (MacRae et al., 2016).
+Food system regionalization has been addressed in MacRae et al. (2013), McCallum et al. (2014), Campbell and MacRae (2013).

 The next size tier of airports is certified by Transport Canada (TC) but not owned by the government, and there are many private airstrips not certified by TC but following its regulations.